 LOW AND NEGLIGIBLE RISK APPLICATION

-PARTICIPANT INFORMATION SHEET
+PARTICIPANT INFORMATION SHEET AND CONSENT FORMS

 A Patient information sheet must accompany each consent form.
 It must be written in simple language and contain minimal or neither technical terms nor jargon.
 It is also to be given to, and remain the property of, the patient or volunteer.
 A copy of the Patient Information Sheet should accompany the proposal when it is submitted to the Committee.
 The Committee also requires the Patient Information Sheet to include the version number and the date it was prepared/amended.